google/WebFundamentals/src/content/en/updates/2017/04/headless-chrome.md

 **Can I use this with Selenium / WebDriver / ChromeDriver**?

 Right now, Selenium opens a full instance of Chrome.
-In other words, it's automated solution but not completely headless.
+In other words, it's an automated solution but not completely headless.
 However, Selenium could use `--headless` in the future.